360 Camera Pipeline

 # 1.4.
 Mapping options

 Users can choose to conduct the mapping through either taking panoramic photos or shooting panoramic videos.
 The former generally results in a spatial map of higher quality but is also more time-consuming and laborious.
-This is due to the fact that photographs often achieve a higher resolution than videos and can avoid motion blur, thus ensuring the high quality of the images.
+This is because photographs often achieve a higher resolution than videos and can avoid motion blur, ensuring the high quality of the images.
 Additionally, since users can freely control the shooting density, such as densely capturing key areas and sparsely capturing non-key areas, the final spatial map generated is usually smaller in size yet superior in quality compared to that derived from videos.

 # Option A: Taking 360 Photos